 Intuitively, one would think that the first place to generate an elliptical stair would be the stair tool.
-However upon exploration of the ‘Stair by Component’ tool it became evident that Revit only allows you to create a full-step spiral or a center-ends spiral stair, neither of which will generate an elliptical stair.
+However, upon exploration of the ‘Stair by Component’ tool it became evident that Revit only allows you to create a full-step spiral or a centre-ends spiral stair, neither of which will generate an elliptical stair.
 Even if you select ‘Create Sketch’ the only curve options available to you are based on arcs or circles.
 So again, not that useful in creating an elliptical stair.

 Next, I explored the ‘Pick Lines’ tool thinking it may be a valid workaround.
-However, upon further investigation I discovered that Revit won’t allow you to pick a pre-generated ellipse, such as a model line, even if the ellipse is split into two segments.
+However, upon further investigation, I discovered that Revit wouldn’t allow you to pick a pre-generated ellipse, such as a model line, even if the ellipse is split into two segments.
 Interestingly, this is also true if you try to create an elliptical wall, with the only workaround being to create a mass and then use the wall by face tool.
 So in sum, the OFTB Revit stair tool is incapable of creating an elliptical stair.
 So what are the workarounds?

 Logically, the next place to look was the ‘Model In-Place’ component.
 The first issue with this methodology is that there is no category for ‘Stair’ which means even if we were successful in modelling the elliptical stair, we wouldn’t be able to tag or schedule it easily and would require even more workarounds.
-The positive though it that within the sketch environment Revit allows you to draw ellipses and/or use the Pick Line tool on existing ellipses.
+The positive though is that within the sketch environment, Revit allows you to draw ellipses and/or use the Pick Line tool on existing ellipses.

-For a long time now I have been a big advocate of open BIM.
-In my opinion this means harnessing the power of various software, since no software can do everything, and then combine this data/geometry into a single integrated BIM model.
-For this reason I have no hesitation in integrating Rhino/Grasshopper models into a Revit model.
+For a long time now, I have been a big advocate of open BIM.
+In my opinion, this means harnessing the power of various software, since no software can do everything, and then combine this data/geometry into a single integrated BIM model.
+For this reason, I have no hesitation in integrating Rhino/Grasshopper models into a Revit model.

-The Grasshopper script utilises the Elefront (Lite) plug-in and will need to be installed for the script to work.
+The Grasshopper script utilises the Elefront plug-in and will need to be installed for the script to work.
 The elliptical stair is fully parametric with the ability to change stair width, floor-to-floor height, tread thickness, etc. as well as the ability to reverse the stair and change its start position along the ellipse.
 Two variations of the script are provided.
 The first method treats the stringer as a solid, continuous balustrade.
 The second method has a stepped stringer at the landing.
 The script does not generate geometry for additional balustrade or handrails.